philiplebo/philiplebo.github.io/index.md

 * Spanish (intermediate)

 ### What I <span style="color: #be7200">study</span>
-* BBA, Management Information Systems and Finance at The University of Texas at Austin
+* BBA, Management Information Systems and Finance at The University of Texas at Austin (graduated 2013)
-* International study abroad program at the National University of Singapore
+* International study abroad program at the National University of Singapore (2011)

 ### What I <span style="color: #d381c3">enjoy</span>
 * Travel